ELELAB/RNA_DE_pipeline/RNAseq/RNAseq_DE/resources/readme.txt

 1) genome.fasta
 2) genome.gtf
 For RNA seq, primary assembly should be used (without alt contigs, HLA, etc.)
-In our case we create symbolic links to the original files.

 note: Resources were downloaded using 01_download_resources.sh